Xbox One Wireless Controller with 3.5mm headphone jack

 As of now, there is very little in the way of DirectInput emulation available, so you will likely not be able to use the controller in games that prefer DirectInput.

 One "quirk" with this controller is the controller driver is known to have problems loading automatically and requiring manual installation in Windows 7 and 8.x when this happens using a driver file found from a site with an older .exe file (these files are old enough they need an update), Microsoft Update or Device Manager.
 This is not an issue in Windows 10.

 You have two options to get the driver:

 If you want the latest version of the driver out of the gate, you will need to get it from Device Manager.
 You likely need administrative permissions for this, but you will get the latest version this way

-If you wish to keep a local copy that needs to be updated so you do not have to rely on Microsoft having a copy, you can download a copy of the driver here.
-If you are using the 1708 controller, this driver may need to be updated.
+If you wish to keep a local copy that needs to be updated so you do not have to rely on Microsoft having a copy, you can download a copy of the driver from multiple locations.

 PC connectivity (Windows 7/8.x/10) ¶